-- ➤ Is the phrasing "next general election" and "next succeeding general election" as set out in draft Section 1a, at paragraphs (D) and (E) sufficient to indicate the intention that the ballot issue would be raised in two consecutive years? - Does the committee wish to require that the ballot issue be considered only at elections in consecutive even-numbered years? - In the alternative to two consecutive elections, does the committee wish to recommend a supermajority requirement such as a passage rate of 55 percent or 60 percent? - ➢ In the alternative to two consecutive elections or a super-majority, does the committee wish to keep the standard a simple majority, but add an additional requirement by setting a minimum threshold of people voting in the election to approve the issue, such as 35 percent?
+- Does the committee wish to recommend a supermajority requirement such as a passage rate of 55 percent or 60 percent? - ➤ In the alternative to requiring a super-majority, does the committee wish to keep the standard a simple majority, but add an additional requirement by setting a minimum threshold of people voting in the election to approve the issue, such as 35 percent?